Could I Be in Perimenopause?

 Why Blood Tests Aren’t Helpful

 You’ve probably seen Facebook group posts recommending blood tests to diagnose perimenopause.
-But this is no longer the recommended approach.
+This is no longer the recommended approach.

-If you are over 45 and experiencing these symptoms, then blood tests won’t provide a reliable diagnosis.
-Hormones like FSH, LH, AMH, oestradiol, and testosterone fluctuate daily during perimenopause.
+If you are over 40 and experiencing these symptoms, then blood tests won’t provide a reliable diagnosis.
+Hormones like FSH, LH, AMH, oestradiol, progesterone and testosterone fluctuate daily during perimenopause.
 This means:

 • You could test “normal” even though symptoms are intense